Paint Blue Mountains

 Learning how to paint mountains is a good way to learn tones as in nature mountains are usually tones of blue.

-Keep some very white tones in the lower sky area.
+Keep some very white tones in the lower sky area as this will attract the viewers eye.

 Keep your foreground dark.